 The cost of a desk review depends on the complexity and scale of the project but typically ranges from £750 to £2,500.

 Contact us to outline your requirements and we will be pleased to explore how we can best help you.

 Examples of our access reviews

-We are delighted to have helped Eden receive national Awards for accessibility in recognition of a sustained commitment to enhancing access.
+Eden Project is an internationally renowned visitor attraction attracting millions of visitors from around the world.
+Working together since its opening in 2001, we are delighted to have helped Eden receive national Awards for accessibility in recognition of a sustained commitment to enhancing access.
 From big to small scale, wheelchair-accessible buses to water bowls for assistance dogs, the venue continues to work hard to enhance its welcome to visitors of all ages and disabilities.

 Our reviews often take us to public parks and gardens, nature reserves, woods and countryside walks where there is often a need to balance access improvements with nature conservation.
 We draw on our experience of landscape design and management to recommend pragmatic and effective ways of removing and mitigating barriers to access, and enhancing the experience for the widest range of people.
 Reviews include the Lost Gardens of Heligan in Cornwall, East Devon AONB, National Trust trails in East Devon and Godolphin House, Cornwall, and Croyland Gardens, Wellingborough.